ljodea/dgrtwo.github.com/_posts/2017-4-27-ngrams_correlation_green_climate_fund.md

 {% highlight text %}
 ## # A tibble: 1,276,503 × 3
 ##                bigram meeting                                                    title
 ## *               <chr>  <fctr>                                                   <fctr>
-## 1      additional rules    B.01 Additional Rules of Procedure of the Board
+## 1         board march    B.12 2016 Work Plan of the Board: Proposal from the Co-Chairs
-## 2             board gcf    B.01 Additional Rules of Procedure of the Board
+## 2           march rev    B.12 2016 Work Plan of the Board: Proposal from the Co-Chairs
-## 3        august meeting    B.01 Additional Rules of Procedure of the Board
+## 3          rev songdo    B.12 2016 Work Plan of the Board: Proposal from the Co-Chairs
-## 4          board august    B.01 Additional Rules of Procedure of the Board
+## 4      songdo incheon    B.12 2016 Work Plan of the Board: Proposal from the Co-Chairs
-## 5         august geneva    B.01 Additional Rules of Procedure of the Board
+## 5    incheon republic    B.12 2016 Work Plan of the Board: Proposal from the Co-Chairs
-## 6    geneva switzerland    B.01 Additional Rules of Procedure of the Board
+## 6   korea provisional    B.12 2016 Work Plan of the Board: Proposal from the Co-Chairs
-## 7    switzerland agenda    B.01 Additional Rules of Procedure of the Board
+## 7  provisional agenda    B.12 2016 Work Plan of the Board: Proposal from the Co-Chairs
-## 8           agenda item    B.01 Additional Rules of Procedure of the Board
+## 8         agenda item    B.12 2016 Work Plan of the Board: Proposal from the Co-Chairs
-## 9              item gcf    B.01 Additional Rules of Procedure of the Board
+## 9      board proposal    B.12 2016 Work Plan of the Board: Proposal from the Co-Chairs
-## 10 recommended decision    B.01 Additional Rules of Procedure of the Board
+## 10     chairs summary    B.12 2016 Work Plan of the Board: Proposal from the Co-Chairs
 ## # ... with 1,276,493 more rows
 {% endhighlight %}

-Now out data is tidy!
+Now our data is tidy!

 ***